-The EU Single-Use Plastics Directive, which will require tobacco manufacturers and importers to cover the costs of public collection systems for tobacco product filters, entered into force on July 2, 2019, after which member states have two years to transpose it into national law.
+The EU Single-Use Plastics Directive, which will require tobacco manufacturers and importers to cover the costs of public collection systems for tobacco product filters, under Extended Producer Responsibility ("EPR") schemes, entered into force on July 2, 2019.
+To date, only a few member states transposed the Directive into national legislation.
+We expect remaining member states to transpose the EU Single-Use Plastics Directive into national legislation including EPR schemes by January 2023.
 While we cannot predict the impact of this initiative on our business at this time, we are monitoring developments in this area.

 Illicit Trade: Illicit tobacco trade creates a cheap and unregulated supply of tobacco products, undermines efforts to reduce smoking prevalence, especially among youth, damages legitimate businesses and intellectual property rights, stimulates organized crime, increases corruption and reduces government tax revenue.
 We generally estimate that, excluding China and the U.S., illicit trade may account for as much as 12% of global cigarette consumption; this includes counterfeit, contraband and the persistent problem of "illicit whites," which are cigarettes legally produced in one jurisdiction for the sole purpose of being exported and illegally sold in another jurisdiction where they have no legitimate market.
-Currently, we estimate that illicit trade in the European Union accounted for approximately 10% of total cigarette consumption in 2020.
+Currently, we estimate that illicit trade in the European Union accounted for approximately 8% of total cigarette consumption in 2020.

 A number of jurisdictions are considering actions to prevent illicit trade.
 In November 2012, the FCTC adopted the Protocol to Eliminate Illicit Trade in Tobacco Products (the "Protocol"), which includes supply chain control measures, such as licensing of manufacturers and distributors, enforcement of these control measures in free trade zones, controls on duty free and Internet channels and the implementation of tracking and tracing technologies.
-To date, 62 Parties, including the European Union, have ratified it.
+To date, 63 Parties, including the European Union, have ratified it.
 The Protocol came into force in September 2018.
 Parties must start implementing its provisions in their national legislation.
 In October 2018, the first Meeting of the Parties to the Protocol decided to produce a comprehensive report on good practices for the implementation of tracking and tracing systems and to prepare a conceptual framework for global information sharing to combat illicit tobacco trade.
 We welcome this decision and expect that other Parties will ratify the Protocol.